allegro/bigflow/docs/e2e_testing.md

     unittest.main()
 ```

-Each of two tests have the following schema:
+Each of the two tests has the following schema:

 1. Preparing fake bitcoin transactions table and inserting test records.
 1. Executing the workflow.